thekakamask/Cupcake/README.md

       - **Flavor Screen**: Choose your desired flavor.
       - **Pickup Screen**: Select a pickup date from the available options.
       - **Summary Screen**: Review the full order details before confirmation.
+   - 🗂️ **Enhanced Navigation**
+      - Each screen includes a top AppBar with a back button, providing seamless navigation to the previous screen.
+This mirrors the functionality of the device's back button for a consistent user experience.
    - 🎨 **Modern Interface**
       - Built with Jetpack Compose for a smooth, declarative user experience.
       - Integration of Material 3 for an aesthetic and coherent design.